ivancarras/reactNativeSimpleNavigation/README.md

 Install Expo in your device:
 https://expo.io/learn

-## Run the app on android or Ios device
+## Run the app on android or iOs device